 About the Curbside Textile Recycling Program

 Each year, only 15 percent of all unwanted clothing in the United States is donated or recycled while approximately 14.3 million tons of clothing (or about 80 pounds per person) end up in landfills.
-To help divert more clothing out of the local waste stream, the City of Somerville will soon offer a program that makes it easier for residents to recycle unwanted clothes and accessories.
+To help divert more clothing out of the local waste stream, the City of Somerville offers a program that makes it easier for residents to recycle unwanted clothes and accessories.

-Beginning July 30, the City will launch curbside textile recycling pickup to residences already receiving City trash and recycling services.
-Textile recycling pickup, which will be done by City contractor Simple Recycling, will occur on the same schedule as each household’s weekly trash and recycling pickup.
+Curbside textile recycling pickup, through City contractor Simple Recycling, is available to residences already receiving City trash and recycling services, and occurs on the same schedule as each household’s weekly trash and recycling pickup.

-To prepare for the new service, two free ink Simple Recycling bags were recently mailed along with informational materials to eligible households.
-After July 30, eligible residents with clothing or other household textiles to discard can simply place them in the pink Simple Recycling bags and put them out on the curb next to their trash and recycling on pickup day.
+Eligible residents with clothing or other household textiles to discard can simply place them in the pink Simple Recycling bags and put them out on the curb next to their trash and recycling on pickup day.
 Items to be collected include clothing, shoes, jewelry, blankets, drapes, dishes, silverware, and more.
-For a complete list, visitwww.simplerecycling.com.
+For a complete list, visit www.simplerecycling.com.
 Wherever Simple Recycling picks up filled bags, they will leave behind free replacement pink bags.